TomPace101/nanopore_diffusion/notes.md

 _ACTION_ add validation of geometric inputs

 _EVENTUALLY_ post the jinja2 templates and related code to labscripts

-# Doit
-Given the discussion above in Storage, how do we implement this in doit?
-We want to be able to give it just a single parameter dictionary, including basename, and have it run that.
-Sounds like a job for a yaml input file.
-Potentially the top-level parameter file just points to mesh and solver parameter input files.

-If I want the basename to be auto-generated, I just leave it blank.

-What if I want a slew of runs, such as parametric variations?
-Yaml files allow multiple "documents", separated by three dashes.
-(In python, use yaml.load_all, which returns a generator, which you probably want inside a list comprehension)

-What if I want to auto-generate the parameters in a for-loop?
-Then write code to generate all the necessary dictionaries, then save that out to yaml.

-Single parameter file, or separate mesh file from solver file?
-Single means more duplication, but less complexity.
-Single file it is, then.
-It is called "control.yaml"
-I made it a symbolic link to another yaml file in the params folder.
-Each document in control must have its own basename.

-What about this master lookup table, then?
-Do we really need that, now?
-The control yaml specifies the parameters and the basename, or the basename is consistently (ie repeatably) calculated if not provided.
-All the master table helps do is avoid parametric duplicates with different basenames, and hash collisions.
-That could be important, though.

-Note that for now, the basenames are not yet calculated.

 # Parametric variations
 - a given volume fraction can be obtained for different cell and pore sizes, but we can probably just stick with the ones similar to the physical measurements